 “Is that why you’re still going by Jade Weekes instead of your real name”

-“I have no idea who Jane Werner is or Anna for that matter,” she added as she tilted the picture to the side.
-“The Paul Klee behind her – is there a record of it?
+“I have no idea who Jane Werner is, or Anna for that matter,” she added as she tilted the picture to the side.
+“The Paul Klee behind her.
+Is there a record of it?
 With your bureau access, you shouldn’t need my help.”

-“Retired?
-From the FBI?
+“You left the FBI?
 Is that even possible?
 Don’t you need special permission or NDAs to do that?”

-“Non-disclosure agreements, really?
-The bureau has policies, but you can leave just like any other job.”
+“They have their policies, but you can leave just like any other job.”

 Gazing at him now, she saw little left of the blood and mud-splattered John Young who guided her through the Paris underground a year ago.